HicResearch/TREEHOOSE/doc/deployment/Step3-CreateDataLake.md

 Due to design considerations, each account in the **TRE Data Prod** OU must contain only one data lake.

+Do not create a Datalake in the main (**TRE Project 1 Prod**) account, you will not be able to use it in the TRE.

 Log in to the [AWS Management Console](https://console.aws.amazon.com/) using your **TRE Datalake 1 Prod** account and Admin privileges.